 Reynolda House Tour and Lunch / Ages 18 + / September TBD

 Take a short trip with Randolph Arts Guild to visit the Reynolda House of Winston-Salem, NC.
 This house is the home of the well known tobacco tycoon R.J.
 Reynolds.
 Come and enjoy the extensive art collection of the Reynolds family.
-The trip starts at 8:30 am on Wednesday morning.
+The trip starts at 8:30 am.
 Cost is $25 member / $30 nonmember.
 Cost covers transportation to the museum, entry into the museum with a tour guide.
-Please bring money (approximately $20 +) for lunch at the museum (Iris Restaurant).
 Space is limited to 20, with a minimum of 10 participants, so invite your friends!
 Date and time to be announced in August.
 Trip will take place in September.
 Keep an eye on our website and Facebook page!

 JUNE – Costume as Art by Alyssa Acord/ June 26, 7 pm / Open to All